hoangduytran/blender-manual/manual/modeling/modifiers/generate/screw.rst

    Degrees for a single helix revolution.

 Screw
-   Offsets the revolution along its axis.
+   The height of one helix iteration.

 Iterations
    Number of revolutions.

 Axis
    The axis along which the helix will be built.

-   Screw
-      The height of one helix iteration.

 Axis Object
    The name of an object to define the axis direction.